linkerd/website/linkerd.io/content/2/reference/architecture.md

 ### Proxy Injector

-An [admission controller][admission-controller] which receives a webhook request every time a pod is created.
-The injector looks for an annotation (`linkerd.io/inject: enabled`).
+The injector is an [admission controller][admission-controller], which receives a webhook request every time a pod is created.
+This injector inspects resources for a Linkerd-specific annotation (`linkerd.io/inject: enabled`).
 When that annotation exists, the injector mutates the pod's specification and adds both an `initContainer` as well as a sidecar containing the proxy itself.

 ### Service Profile Validator

-Also an [admission controller][admission-controller], validates new [service profiles](/2/reference/service-profiles/) before they are saved.
+The validator is also an [admission controller][admission-controller], which validates new [service profiles](/2/reference/service-profiles/) before they are saved.

 ### Tap

-Receives requests from the CLI and dashboard to watch requests and responses in real time.
-Sets streams up to watch these requests and responses in specific proxies associated with the requested applications.
+The tap deployment receives requests from the CLI and dashboard to watch requests and responses in real time.
+It establishes stream to watch these requests and responses in specific proxies associated with the requested applications.

 ### Web